Odds of a ‘breakthrough’ COVID infection remain low, though worsened after delta

-People who have been vaccinated against COVID-19 seem to be getting infected with alarming frequency, from Georgia Bulldog football players to people you might follow on social media, and this is driving talk of booster shots before waning protection against the virus grows into a crisis that fills hospitals.
+People who have been vaccinated against COVID-19 seem to be getting infected with alarming frequency, from Georgia Bulldog football players to people you might follow on social media, and that is driving talk of booster shots before waning protection against the virus grows into a crisis that fills hospitals.

-The Centers for Disease Control and Prevention says it knows of 12,908 hospitalizations or deaths among the 173 million people who’d been fully vaccinated as of Aug.
+The Centers for Disease Control and Prevention says it knows of 12,908 hospitalizations or deaths among the 173 million people who had been fully vaccinated as of Aug.
 30, though it hasn’t been closely tracking mild or asymptomatic instances of these “breakthrough infections.”

 Local health departments are trying to fill that gap and say the odds are still vastly in favor of people who get the shots.
 Available estimates show about 1 in 5,000 to 1 in 10,000 vaccinated persons will be infected on a given day, said Dr. Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security.